derektprice/scrape-and-save/README.md

 # scrape-and-save
-A python script for scraping the html structure of a website and saving it as an html file.
+A python script for scraping the html structure of a website and saving it localy as an html file.